-Wallis (2010) talks about people's experiences being, "too painful to talk about", or people feeling ashamed and "reluctant to see themselves as weak or victims".
+Wallis (2010) talks about people's experiences being, "too painful to talk about" or people feeling ashamed and "reluctant to see themselves as weak or victims".
+Providers must support people to challenge these views and perceptions.

 Poor reporting mechanisms

 People with learning disabilities are often reluctant to engage with the Police for a number of reasons, including poor previous experience, and 'fear of the uniform' (in common with many people they have a subconscious fear that they have done something wrong).
 Current alternative reporting mechanisms (alternative reporting centres, and third party reporting) are under-developed and patchy.
 Many existing reporting forms are inaccessible to people with learning disabilities, either due to their language, format or location.